johnallenvalentine/johnallenvalentine.github.io/pages/_vitae.md

 * June 9, 2018 - elevated to the Degree of Royal Ark Mariner

-## A&ASR, Southern Masonic Jurisdiction
+## Ancient & Accepted Scottish Rite, Southern Masonic Jurisdiction, U.S.A.

 ### Fort Worth Valley, Orient of Texas